Ready to use your 529 account funds to pay for college? Here’s what you need to know.

-What expenses can I use my 529 account for?
+What expenses can I pay for with my 529 account?

 If you thought your 529 account only covers tuition, think again.

 “529 plans cover a wide variety of education-related expenses, including tuition, mandatory fees, books, computers, certain room and board costs, and even equipment that may be required for enrollment or attendance,” says Peg.